TME520/challenge/README.md

 ```
 ## Checks
 ### cURL it
-- Keep not of the service's IP (the one in front of `hello-world-service`):
+- Keep note of the service's IP (the one in front of `hello-world-service`):
 ```
 kubectl get svc
 ```